Alex13832/algo/doc/algo_greedy.md

  university prefences and the university student preferences and not only to men and women.
 Since the literature use men and women, this piece of code also does so.

-An input of men's preferences and women's as
+An input of men's and women's preferences

 ![e](https://private.codecogs.com/gif.latex?%5Clarge%20%5Cbegin%7Bmatrix%7D%202%20%26%204%20%26%201%20%26%203%20%5C%5C%203%20%26%201%20%26%204%20%26%202%20%5C%5C%202%20%26%203%20%26%201%20%26%204%20%5C%5C%204%20%26%201%20%26%203%20%26%202%20%5Cend%7Bmatrix%7D)